 In a calm voice (the Holy Spirit must have taken over because calm was not in my human heart), I explained to Camden that he should have asked for help.
 When he tries to do things on his own, it just makes a mess and then it takes more work to clean it up.

 Believe it or not, no tears were shed, and we went on with life to make it out the door in miraculous fashion as we always do.

 Swiping through the pictures on my phone days later, I remembered what I had told Camden about trying to do things himself and making a big mess.
 You see, I struggle with the same problem.
 In my life, I like to do things myself.
 I like to grab the big jug of salsa and pour it onto my plate without asking for help.
 I, too, risk making a big mess.

-I’ve spent the past year teaching part time at the middle school, continuing my business, and loving my family.
+I’ve spent the past year teaching part-time at the middle school, continuing my business, and loving my family.
 It’s worked out incredibly well, and I’ve loved it (even despite the salsa-spilling, madhouse mornings).
 Because I don’t think a full-time position is right for my family, I will not be teaching next year.
-I am confident that this is all in God’s plan and that he has other ways to use me.
+I am confident this is all in God’s plan and He has other ways to use me.

 Maybe you’re struggling, too.
-Maybe you feel God calling you to let go of control or to trust that he can help you even when you can’t see the big picture.
+Maybe you feel God calling you to let go of control or to trust He can help you even when you can’t see the big picture.
 I want to encourage you.
-I’ve been there - I keep ending up there.
+I’ve been there . . .
+I keep ending up there.

-Lord please forgive me for doubting the perfect plan you have for my life.
-I come before you today asking, seeking, and knocking.
-Please help me see you working in my life and to accept that what I’m facing is part of your greater plan.
-Thank you for the many ways you’ve already shown this in my life.
-Help me to give over control and ask for help each day.
+Lord, please forgive me for doubting the perfect plan You have for my life.
+I come before You today asking, seeking, and knocking.
+Please help me see You working in my life and to accept that what I’m facing is part of Your greater plan.
+Thank You for the many ways You’ve already shown this in my life.
+Help me give over control and ask for help each day.